Our research focuses primarily on killer whale foraging ecology and how that links to the social and communication behaviours of this top predator.

 Jourdain E, Tavares SB and Samarra FIP (2017) Incidence of probable vertebral column deformities in Norwegian and Icelandic killer whales (Orcinus orca).
 Aquatic Mammals 43: 682-690 AVAILABLE HERE

-Samarra FIP, Tavares S, Béesau J, Deecke VB, Fennell A, Miller PJO, Pétursson H, Sigurjónsson J and Víkingsson GA (2017) Movements of killer whales (Orcinus orca) relative to seasonal and long-term shifts in herring (Clupea harengus) distribution.
+Samarra FIP, Tavares S, Béesau J, Deecke VB, Fennell A, Miller PJO, Pétursson H, Sigurjónsson J and Víkingsson GA (2017) Movements and site fidelity of killer whales (Orcinus orca) relative to seasonal and long-term shifts in herring (Clupea harengus) distribution.
 Marine Biology 164: 159 AVAILABLE HERE

 Samarra FIP, Tavares SB, Miller PJO and Víkingsson GA (2017) Killer whales of Iceland 2006-2015.
 Report of the Marine and Freshwater Research Institute HV2017-005 AVAILABLE HERE